Research Case Study

 Plasma Mg Evaporation Model

-NH3 plasma heating + EC–HT coupling across a 0–90 A current sweep.
+NH3 plasma heating with coupled Electric Currents + Heat Transfer modeling across a 0–90 A current sweep.

 My contribution: built the EC–HT sweep model, meshing strategy, evaporation-proxy boundary condition, and IR thermography validation workflow.
 Experimental reactor hardware belonged to my advisor’s lab; the modeling workflow is my work.